akio-tomiya/Gaugefields.jl/docs/src/lcnn.md

 ### Choose the depth and the settings of every layer

-The short constructor accepts any number of channel widths.
-The same keyword settings are then used by every `LCB`:
+The compact constructor accepts any number of output widths and applies the same LCB options to each layer:

 ~~~julia
 feature_model = LCNN.LCNNFeatureModel(